 - when using a hormonal contraceptive, such as birth control pills

-Breasts that change size or shape because of hormones often return to normal.
+Breasts that change size or shape because of hormones often return to their typical size.
 Hormonal changes can also cause breasts to feel lumpy or lose fat and tissue.
-However, if these changes do not go away, it is a good idea to visit the doctor, who will check for any possible health problems.
+However, if these changes do not go away, it is a suitable idea to consult a doctor who can check for any possible health problems.

 Some underlying conditions that can affect breast size and shape include: